 I know, I know.
 It’s been overdone.
 But hang in here with me for a minute.
-For me, realizing that I really believed in myself and what I have to give has been a fundamental shift that has changed my momentum in my business.
+For me, realizing that I really believed in myself and what I have to give has been a fundamental shift that has changed my momentum in my life.

 Obviously, this is not a new concept.
 Of course, intellectually I knew that it was important to believe in myself.
-As I am sure you do too.
+As, I am sure, you do too.
 However, I admit that when I heard this through my personal growth channels I would dismiss it.
 I thought, sure, of course, I believe in myself.
 But it was only recently, that I began to truly feel it.

 When I looked back on what contributed to the change, I discovered three activities that I invite you to experiment with to shift your belief in yourself from an intellectual concept to truly feeling it:

 1) Asking yourself how you are creating value

 2) Develop a relationship with your intuition, and

 3) When things don’t go as planned, ask what the moment may teach you.